iainaitken/makers-course/template.md

 [SMART Goals](https://docs.google.com/document/d/1Tcw_8OuOSXArP8Wr7X1jywWDV8NW_LzYmFawUCBYIZ8/edit)

-By the end of week 2, all developers should be able to:
+By the end of week 3, all developers should be able to:

-* Use all of week 1's skills (don't underestimate the importance of this)
-* Break one class into two classes that work together, while maintaining test coverage
-* Unit test classes in isolation using mocking
-* Explain some basic OO principles and tie them to high level concerns (e.g. ease of change)
-* Review another person's code and give them meaningful feedback
+* Build a simple web app
+* Follow an effective debugging process for web applications
+* Explain the basics of how the web works (e.g. request/response, HTTP, HTML, CSS)
+* Explain the MVC pattern

 ---